Giardia in Cats

 Giardia is an intestinal parasite that can affect both animals and humans.
 These tiny organisms live in the small intestine and can cause serious illness in infected cats.
 Infection among cats and dogs is common, with a widespread rate of 5–15%.

-Giardia is not a worm, bacteria, or a virus: it is a simple one-celled parasitic species.
+Giardia is a simple one-celled parasitic species that affect humans and animals alike via an intestinal infection known as Giardiasis.
+Giardia is not a worm, bacteria, or virus.
 It is more common in kittens, as well as adult cats with compromised immune systems, and can easily crop up in densely populated groups of cats in places like shelters and pet stores.

 While many infected cats are asymptomatic, there are certain signs and symptoms that are indicative of giardia.
 (However, symptoms can also mimic other intestinal diseases, including IBD and cancer.)